lor1113/MW-OAuth2Client/README.md

-# MediaWiki OAuth2 Client
+#Discord Auth MediaWiki OAuth2 Client
 MediaWiki implementation of the PHP League's [OAuth2 Client](https://github.com/thephpleague/oauth2-client), to allow MediaWiki to act as a client to any OAuth2 server.
-Currently maintained by [Schine GmbH](https://www.star-made.org/).
+Has additional Discord-specific functionality to assign users with certain roles to a mediawiki group, for private wiki auths.
+Currently maintained by nobody lmao.

 Requires MediaWiki 1.25+.